Yoko Kanno: Early life

-Professional life
+Career

 Yoko Kanno's soundtrack themes include "Kiseki no Umi" (Lodoss War), "Voices" (Macross Plus), "Tank!"
-(Cowboy Bebop), "Yakusoku wa Iranai" (Escaflowne), "Gravity" (Wolf's Rain), "Inner Universe" (Ghost in the Shell: Stand Alone Complex) and Stand Alone Complex O.S.T.
+(Cowboy Bebop), "Yakusoku wa Iranai" (Escaflowne), "Gravity" (Wolf's Rain), the whole soundtrack of Turn A Gundam, "Inner Universe" (Ghost in the Shell: Stand Alone Complex) and Stand Alone Complex O.S.T.
 In regards to making the Stand Alone Complex soundtrack, she said:

 Having composed in various genres, including blues, classical, jazz, techno and J-pop, she was once asked if she favored a particular genre:

 Since she works in the animation industry, she only receives instructions and storyboards from directors which helps her with composing.
 However, it is uncertain if all of her works are to be included in the finished project.
 She once said that this is a way she likes to work, for she does not have to deal with rules during composing.
 In reference to this, she once stated:

-She was the lead member of the project band called Seatbelts, which regrouped in the year of 2004 to compose the soundtrack of the PlayStation 2 Cowboy Bebop video game, released in Japan in 2005.
+She was the lead member of the project band Seatbelts, which regrouped in 2004 to compose the soundtrack for the PlayStation 2 Cowboy Bebop video game (released in Japan in 2005).

 She has composed for Koei games released during the late 1980s to early 1990s and for Napple Tale, a Dreamcast game.
 Due to her close involvement in the Cowboy Bebop anime, the game released by Bandai also features her work.

 Apart from anime and games, Kanno also composes for live-action films and television commercials.
 Some popular brands she has composed for are Canon, DoCoMo, Fuji Xerox, 7-Eleven, Microsoft, Nissan, Toyota, Shiseido, Avon and MasterCard to name a few.
-Contributions to films started in the 1990s but only since 2002 has there been a trend towards the medium, with some of the latter being shown in international film festivals.
+Her contributions to films started in the 1990s but only since 2002 has there been a trend towards the medium, with some of the latter being shown in international film festivals.

 She attended Otakon and Anime Expo in 1999, as well as Anime Expo New York in 2002.
 In 2010, she made a surprise appearance at Anime Expo.
 Yoko Kanno performed her solo PianoMe concert at Otakon 2013.

 She composed a three-movement suite, entitled "Ray of Water," for the ascension of Emperor Naruhito.
-It was performed for him and Empress Masako at the enthronement celebration on November 9, 2019.
+It was performed for him and Empress Masako at the enthronement celebration on 9 November 2019.
 Yoshikazu Okada wrote the lyrics for the vocal portion, which was performed at the celebration by the idol group, Arashi.